rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 Writing plain GLSL code is uncomfortable, code is quite often is duplicated, libraries aren't something natural for GLSL (means you can't out of the box do #include "library.glsl").
-Last point especially problematic if some constants actually originate in your game logic (like the number of player types).
+The last point is especially problematic if some constants actually originate in your game logic (like the number of player types).
 Updating these values manually in your shader code is repetitive and prone to both error and simple forgetfulness.
-It’s really helpful to build some kind of preprocessor for your GLSL code, which can include other files, so you can organize your code into manageable chunks.
+It's really helpful to build some kind of preprocessor for your GLSL code, which can include other files, so you can organize your code into manageable chunks.
 With the power of [Tera], it's now easy to accomplish.
-Because Rust is also often used for web projects, which need a lot of templated web-pages preprocessing, we can borrow such technology for our needs, combine it with cargo build scripts and create compile-time preprocessing tool.
+Because Rust is also often used for web projects, which need a lot of templated web-pages preprocessing, we can borrow such technology for our needs, combine it with cargo build scripts and create a compile-time preprocessing tool.

 [tera]: https://tera.netlify.app
 [An OpenGL preprocessor for Rust]: https://codecrash.me/an-opengl-preprocessor-for-rust